nqthanh2101math/DS-ML-engineer-Roadmap/Mathematics-for-Machine-Learning-and-Data-Science-main/README.md

-# Mathematics for Machine Learning and Data Science by DeepLearning.AI
+[# Mathematics for Machine Learning and Data Science by DeepLearning.AI

 ***
+This is a material course from Mrunal Nirajkumar Shah.
+Tks so much!
 <p class="has-line-data" data-line-start="0" data-line-end="2">Hello,<br>
 Use it liberally.</p>